UkoeHB/renet2/renet2_setup/README.md

 This crate uses self-signed certificates to set up webtransport servers.
 Self-signed certificates only last 2 weeks, so if your game server lives longer than that and you need webtransport, then you should use the underlying renet2/renet2_netcode APIs instead of this crate.

 Self-signed certificates are not supported everywhere.
-We assume clients will fall back to websockets if webtransport with self-signed certs are unavailable. `ConnectionType::inferred` will detect the correct connection type for each client.
+We assume clients will fall back to websockets if webtransport with self-signed certs are unavailable. `ConnectionType::inferred` will detect the best connection type for each client.

 ### WebSocket TLS